pablodcruz/Mexico250210/review-notes/week5-review-2.md

 ## States
 * While props are used to transfer information into the component to use
 * States are used within the component to re-render your web page with dynamically changing variables/information
-* States are **immutable**, you must use the useState method to change the information and have it reflect
+* States are **immutable**, you must use the `useState` method to change the information and have it reflect
+  - **Immutability** - mutating state directly can lead to components which are buggy or difficult to optimize.
+Always use the lifecycle hooks like `useState`

 ## Props
 * Props are a great way to pass information into a component to be used/displayed